kuddusic/weatherService/README.md

-Simple Flask application for weather it gets weather data from openweathermap.org
+Simple Flask application for weather.
+It gets weather data from openweathermap.org